srikredd/srikredd-SpringBoot-MicroService-Application-DevSecOps/SpringBoot-MicroService-Application-DevSecOps/k8s/README.md

-# This Folder Contains all k8s related Manifests to deploy to EKS Cluster
+# This Folder Contains all k8s related Manifests for the application to deploy into the k8s cluster